danielkkelly/iac/aws/iam/README.md

 policies to support System Manager related operations, such as automatic patching, and policies, groups, and users for developers and developer admins.

-# AWS API Restriction by IP Ranges

-The variable "networks" allows you to specify an IP range or ranges that AWS will require as your source IP range for use of its API.
-This allows us to restrict use of the API as well as ingress to the bastion server by developers when they are not on the correct network.
-The default allows access from any network.

 # User Management

 This module has a variable called "user_groups" in variables.tf that you'll update to